iterate-ch/docs/Mountain_Duck/Interface.md

 # New Encrypted Vault...

-Create a new Cryptomator vault.
+Create a new Cryptomator Vault.
 [Read more](../Cryptomator/index) about client-side encryption.

 # Lock/Unlock Vault